Jiali-Xing/Talaria/README.md

 This file includes parameters such as the number of transactions per block, block size limit, and the max size of each block.

 ## latency.json
 This file includes the latency distributions from each location to each other location.
-There are some researches in literature which can help find these distributions for a specific use case (TODO: insert link to relevant resources/papers here)
+There are some researches in literature which can help find these distributions for a specific use case.

 ## throughput_received.json
 For each location, this file includes outgoing throughput distributions and parameters to every other location.